-For most of my adult life, I’ve been certain I'd never do a Ph.D., but, as stated in the SOJC’s viewbook, “Great researchers find a thread that fascinates them, and they don’t stop pulling until they’ve unraveled the truth.”
+For most of my life, I’ve been certain I'd never do a Ph.D., but, as stated in the SOJC’s viewbook, “Great researchers find a thread that fascinates them, and they don’t stop pulling until they’ve unraveled the truth.”

 People of color and individuals from traditionally marginalized populations have seen images of themselves or people like them misused over and over again.
 Communicators must rethink how we think of photography.

 What you think does not matter: 5 things your communications staff wants to tell you

 Nonprofit communicators touch all parts of an organization but, often, own no specific part.
 That means we care about some things that seem weird to others, but matter a lot to us.

 Proposals for doing nonprofit storytelling more ethically